Transforming data into meaningful stories

 While numerous studies document airport noise levels, this project pioneers the artistic visualisation of this persistent environmental challenge, which is particularly urgent as Heathrow plans its expansion.

-By merging field recordings with advanced data visualisation techniques, Sonic Tides creates a visceral narrative that allows viewers to experience the daily acoustic assault on local communities.
+By merging field recordings with poetry, and advanced data visualisation techniques, Sonic Tides creates a visceral narrative that allows viewers to experience the daily acoustic assault on local communities.
 The installation renders the abstract concept of noise pollution into a tangible, emotionally resonant experience, fostering public dialogue about urban sound environments and their impact on human well-being.

 Sonic Tides confronts visitors with an urgent environmental crisis hiding in plain sight.
 For young people especially, the installation triggers a powerful moment of recognition: the constant background noise they've grown up with isn't normal or inevitable – it's an emergency demanding attention.